Matthew Archer

-Matthew Archer is a Ghanaian politician and was the member of parliament for the Wassa East constituency in the first Parliament of the Second Republic of Ghana.
+Matthew Archer (born 6 June 1931) is a Ghanaian politician and was the member of parliament for the Wassa East constituency in the first Parliament of the Second Republic of Ghana.
 He represented the Progress Party.

 Early life and education

 Archer was born on 6 June 1931 in the then Gold Coast currently called Ghana.
 He obtained a Bachelor of Laws degree from the University of Birmingham, Gibson Weldon College of Law.

 Career

 Archer was a lawyer by profession.

 Politics

 Archer was elected to the first Parliament of the Second Republic of Ghana in the 1969 Ghanaian parliamentary election.
 He was elected to represent the Wassa East constituency.
 While in parliament he was a member of the Parliamentary Selection Committee.
 He was on the same committee with Mr B. K. Adama -the Chairman of the committee; and other members of parliament namely; Mr. Kinsley Abeyie, Mr. Amua-Sekyi, Mr. E. T. O. Oyeh and Mr. K. A. Boaitey.